katharinalisalin/demo-bug-template/docs/contributing/change-request.md

 > can create an additional level of detail and clarity that text alone may not
 > be able to convey.
 Also, seeing how your idea has been implemented in other
 > projects can help us understand its potential impact and feasibility in
-> Material for MkDocs, which helps us maintainers when we evaluate and triage
+> Material for MkDocs, which helps us maintainers evaluate and triage
 > change requests.

 ### Checklist